TraceyShannon/JS_Library/README.md

     I will continue to add to this so people can challenge themselves and see a solution, out of the thousands of solutions there are.

-    I hope that finds you well.
+    I hope this finds you well.

-    #Love ya boi!
+    #Love, ya boi!